Which is healthier Rice or Noodles?

-These simple carbohydrates are also known as refined grains, which means that these foods come from ground grain.
+These simple carbohydrates are also known as refined grains, which means that these foods come from ground grains.

 Unlike refined grains, whole grains are still intact in their skin, thus preserving essential vitamins and minerals.
 It is recommended that people consume complex carbohydrates.
-(Read also: Myths and facts about cholesterol) Rice vs noodle, which is healthier?
-So which ones are healthy, rice or noodles?
+(Read also: Myths and facts about cholesterol) Rice vs noodles, which is healthier?
+So which is healthier rice or noodles?
 Basically, both are sources of carbohydrates.
 The same amount of calories can be found in 50 grams of noodles (dry, uncooked).
-So for the same amount (eg 100 grams) noodles will provide high calories.
+So for the same amount (eg 100 grams), noodles will provide high calories.

 A package of fast noodles can reach up to 400 calories.
 Not to mention the high levels of saturated fats and sodium.
 If you eat 100 grams of rice and half the fatty meat the average size, a calorie intake may not reach more than 300 calories.
 Add fruits and vegetables, which are usually low in calories, and get a complete nutritious meal with the same number of calories in a fast noodle package.
 So when it comes to choosing rice or noodles, a few things you might want to consider are: – Carbohydrate type: grain noodles are better compared to white rice (as it is a finely ground grain).
 Except for brown and black rice. – Feeding method: fried rice may have higher calories compared to noodles.
 In contrast, fast noodles may have more calories than a bowl of rice.